 Age?

 Gender?
+Gender?

 Organization name?

-Your position in the org anization?
+Your position in the or ganization?

-How long have you bee n in the organization?
+How long have you bee en in the organization?

-How many and which d eployments have you been on? [interviewer jot down]
+How many and which o How many and which deployments have you been on? [interviewer jot down]

-How long did each depl How long did each deployment last and when was it?
+How long did each deployment last and when was it?

 Was it voluntary to go?

 Why did you go?

 What was your specific position/responsibility in each deployment?

-ТОРІС Questions Check

-Questions box
+ΤΟΡΙΣ Questions Check box

-Preparation You were told to 'cooperate' with other organizations in the

-field but were you told how to do this?
+Preparation You were told to 'cooperate' with other organizations in the field but were you told how to do this?
 What kind of training